[OIII] 5007 emissions in extremely red quasars (ERQs) are compact: Discussion

 \section{Discussion}

 We assess the implications of our measured [\ion{O}{III}] emitting region sizes and spatially-resolved kinematics of ERQs by comparing them with other non-jetted/radio-quiet and intrinsically luminous quasars at similar redshifts.
 The radio requirement on the control samples is to ensure comparing radiation-driven rather than jet-driven outflows.
 The luminosity requirement is to control for the quasar narrow-line region's size-luminosity relation \citep[e.g.][]{Liu+13,SunGreeneZakamska17}.
+Although the bolometric luminosities of ERQs are only estimates and uncertain by at least a factor of 2 \citep{Hamann+17}, our goal is not to look for luminosity trends but merely select comparably luminous quasars.
 The redshift requirement is to control for cosmic evolution.
 To minimize biases in comparing low surface brightness emissions, we only select control samples from (8\textendash10)\,m class adaptive-optics or JWST NIRSpec integral-field observations.
 Given that the outflow extent in J1652+1728 measured in NIFS data is much smaller than that measured with JWST, we measure sizes in JWST observations of the comparison sources only down to the typical surface brightness sensitivity of adaptive-optics observations which is about two orders of magnitude lower.
 From the \cite{Kakkad+20} adaptive-optics sample we select 11 well-measured normal blue quasars, and we select the \cite{Williams+17} adaptive-optics obsservations of a blue quasar, the \cite{Perna+23} JWST NIRSpec observations of a blue quasar, and the \cite{Brusa+16} adaptive-optics observations of a Type~II narrow-line quasar.